-Are you not yet eligible for Medicare and covered by an MCPS-provided medical insurance plan through CareFirst, Cigna, or Kaiser Permanente?
+Are you not yet eligible for Medicare and covered by an MCPS-provided medical insurance plan through CareFirst, or Kaiser Permanente?
 If so, you can learn more about your health and, beginning in 2020, reduce your contributions to your health insurance with the Wellness Initiatives program.
 To take full advantage of these rate reductions, complete a biometric health screening and a health risk assessment yearly, and, if you use tobacco, consider quitting.

 Need more information about the Wellness Initiatives program?
 Read the Frequently Asked Questions.

 Complete a biometric health screening of your blood pressure, blood sugar, body mass index, and cholesterol between October 8, 2018 and October 4, 2019—and again each year by the announced deadline.
 If you do, MCPS will pay 1 percent more of the total cost of your health insurance (medical, prescription, dental, and vision) in 2020—reducing your contribution by 1 percent.* Enrolled in a two-party or family medical plan?
 Only you—the medical-plan subscriber—needs to complete a screening to earn the incentive.